 For its first two decades, Say Yes worked with cohorts of children across the country, all from low-income and other backgrounds historically underrepresented on the nation’s college and university campuses.

 Say Yes Syracuse

-In January 2011, SRC, Inc. joined other companies and announced a $5 million commitment to the “Say Yes to Education Scholarships” designed for the Syracuse City School District (SCSD).
-Contributions to the Say Yes to Education Syracuse Fund have matched the SRC contribution dollar-for-dollar for a total of $10 million.
-The list of donors committed to a six figures donations to Say Yes Syracuse include The Central New York Community Foundation, Raymour & Flanigan, M&T Bank, O’Brien & Gere, Lockheed Martin, Say Yes to Education Foundation, American Institutes for Research, Wegman’s, Syracuse University, Central New York Community Foundation, Syracuse Research Corporation, Ford Foundation, JP Morgan, Chase Bank, Robert Pomfrey, Winnick Family Foundation, First Niagara Bank, Bowers and Company and local real estate developer Bob Congel.
-Smaller donors include Citizen’s and Key Bank, Bank of America, Rent-A-Car, Hayner Hoyt Corporation, Syracuse Accounting firm Testone, Marshall and Discenza, LLP, Gilbane Building Company and other public and private sources.
+Say Yes Syracuse was piloted in 2008 and kick-started a multi-year endowment building campaign.
+In January 2011, SRC, Inc. announced a $5 million commitment to the Say Yes Scholarship Endowment Fund.
+Contributions to the fund were matched dollar-for-dollar for a total of $10 million.
+Major contributors to the fund included the Central New York Community Foundation, Raymour & Flanigan, M&T Bank, O’Brien & Gere, Lockheed Martin, Say Yes to Education Foundation, American Institutes for Research, Wegman’s, Syracuse University, Syracuse Research Corporation, Ford Foundation, JP Morgan, Chase Bank, Robert Pomfrey, Winnick Family Foundation, First Niagara Bank, Bowers and Company and local real estate developer Bob Congel.
+Smaller donors include Citizen’s and Key Bank, Bank of America, Rent-A-Car, Hayner Hoyt Corporation, Testone, Marshall and Discenza, LLP, Gilbane Building Company and other public and private sources.

 In 2016, with the help of individuals, businesses, and local and state government partners, the fundraising goal for the Say Yes Syracuse Endowment Fund was met, ensuring that the Say Yes scholarship promise will continue for generations of Syracuse City School District students.